 Who supports the project?

 Adopt a Music Creator is run by Making Music in partnership with Sound and Music.
 The UK project is funded by the PRS Foundation and the Philip and Dorothy Green Music Trust.
-Adopt a Music Creator also includes the CoDI project, funded by Tŷ Cerdd in Wales.
+Adopt a Music Creator 2020/21 also included the CoDI project, funded by Tŷ Cerdd in Wales.

 The PRS Foundation is the largest independent funder for new music in the UK.
 The foundation provides all the financial backing for the Adopt a Composer scheme.